- Antique Diamonds

 - Slightly large culet

-- Crown angle is over 40°
+- The crown angle is over 40°

-- The lower half is 60% or less
+- The lower half is 60% or less.

 This outdated guideline is misleading because antique cushions look dramatically different than cushion brilliants.